Securities and Commodities Litigation

 Through this approach, we are able to target our discovery efforts at locating documents and eliciting testimony that bolsters our clients’ defense.
 We also work well with companies’ outside counsel and attorneys representing other defendants, and we know how to work within joint defense agreements to best serve our clients’ interests.

-Enforcement and investigative proceedings before federal and state agencies can affect a wide range of activities by companies, individual officers and directors, and the professionals who advise them, including accountants and attorneys.
-We are as familiar with the inner workings of many of these agencies as we are with the substantive issues being investigated.
+Enforcement and investigative proceedings before the SEC and the CFTC can affect a wide range of activities by companies, individual officers and directors, and the professionals who advise them, including accountants and attorneys.
+We are as familiar with the inner workings of the SEC and the CFTC as we are with the substantive issues the SEC and the CFTC investigates.

-Many times, securities-related malfeasance gives rise to concurrent criminal proceedings, regulatory enforcement, and private securities actions.
+Many times, securities and commodities-related malfeasance may concurrently give rise to criminal proceedings, regulatory enforcement, and private securities and commodities actions.
 We have helped many clients navigate through the risks posed by such parallel proceedings.

 Meet the team